 In 2019, I was watching Tom and Jerry cartoons with my grandchildren and saw an episode that I had never viewed before.
 It is entitled "Happy Go Ducky.": On Easter Sunday morning Tom and Jerry get a package on their front steps from the Easter Bunny.
 A little duck jumps out and says "Happy Easter."
 All through the animated short, each time he sees "Tom and Jerry" the duck shouts "Happy Easter" over and over many times.
 It reminded me of something that happened with my daughter when she was two and one half years old.

 My daughter was young, only 2 and 1/2 years old, but she was very bright.
 She was given four lines to say to welcome everyone that came to church on the Sunday of the celebration of Christ's resurrection.
 She knew her lines well as she had practiced them many times.
 She stood on the stage of Blue Ridge Baptist Church in a light green silk and satin dress with a crinoline.
 She was wearing a white bonnet, white lace socks, and white patent leather shoes.
 She weighed 60 pounds at that tender age and was an adorable fat little girl.
-In attendance with her father and I were her older brother, my mom, grandmother, mother in law, my great aunt and numerous cousins.
+In attendance with her father and I were her older brother, my mom, brother, sister-in-law grandmother, mother-in-law, my great aunt and numerous cousins.
 My little girl stood on that stage and swayed back and forth, courtesied and smiled but not a word came out of her mouth.
 We waited and waited until finally the mistress of the ceremony went to the mic and said, to the crowd of about 70 people, " Ladies and gentlemen, Kiesha Preston has refused to say "Good Morning, happy Easter."
 My impulsive, assertive child who knew her lines very well had a case of stage fright.

 Good morning happy Easter, Good morning happy Easter